 British castles wouldn't be the same without tales of rattling chains, blood-curling screams and headless horsemen.
 Glamis Castle in central Scotland claims to be the most haunted, though Northumberland's Chillingham has an equal claim to the title.
 Both are home to ghost stories by the dozen and regular spooky sightings.
 But visit any castle during winter or on a stormy night and you'll think each keep, tower and dungeon is home to an unhappy spirit.

-Fancy a night in a haunted castle?
+Fancy spending the night in a castle?
 No problem - historic houses all over Britain throw open their doors to paying guests.
-Try Gloucestershire's Thornbury Castle or to truly sleep like a king, Warwickshire's Studley Castle .
-For something special though, try the Landmark Trust .
+Try Gloucestershire's luxurious Thornbury Castle or Hever Castle in Kent, where Anne Boleyn grew up.
+For something totally unique, try the Landmark Trust.
 They offer weekends and longer stays in historic buildings - not just castles but towers, pavilions and cottages of architectural and historic importance.
 They even have a 250-year-old pineapple-shaped house in Scotland.

 Wales has more castles per head than anywhere else in the world.
-British Castle junkies should aim for north Wales, where the coast and hills are packed with dramatic fortifications.
+British castle junkies should aim for north Wales, where the coast and hills are packed with dramatic fortifications.
 Conwy, Harlech and Beaumaris are the best known, but castle connoisseurs will direct you to Denbigh, Ewloe and Criccieth.
-And if you need a change of scenery, there's the small matter of Snowdonia National Park or a day on the beach in Llandudno or Rhyl.
-For a full rundown of Wales’ castles, check out the Visit Wales castles pages .
+And if you need a change of scenery, there's the stunning Snowdonia National Park or a day on the beach in Llandudno or Rhyl.
+For a full rundown of Wales’ castles, check out the Visit Wales castles pages.

 The clash of swords, rumble of jousting knights and shrill cry of falcons still rings out from castles across Britain - and the kids will love it.
-Two of the best places where kids can pick up some tips on the art of chivalry are Warwick Castle and Leeds' Royal Armouries , but you'll never find a castle without dingy dungeons and a ghost story or two to delight junior visitors.
+Two of the best places where kids can pick up some tips on the art of chivalry are Warwick Castle – which has a Knight’s Village with lodges and medieval glamping – and the hands-on Royal Armouries in Leeds which offers a Treasures Trail.